 - 72330 Graduate Diploma of Environmental Science (48 points)

-(2) A student who withdraws from the Master of Environmental Science course before completing it, but after completing 24 points at Level 4 or Level 5, which includes the course core units and two specialisation core units from the chosen specialisation, may apply to the Faculty to be awarded the Graduate Certificate in Environmental Science.
+(2) A student who withdraws from the Master of Environmental Science course before completing it, but after completing 24 points excluding conversion units, with at least 12 points of core units, of which a minimum of 6 points must be degree core, may apply to the Faculty to be awarded the Graduate Certificate in Environmental Science.

 (3) A student who withdraws from the Master of Environmental Science course before completing it, but after completing 48 points at Level 4 or Level 5, which includes the course core units and six specialisation core units from the chosen specialisation, may apply to the Faculty to be awarded the Graduate Diploma of Environmental Science.